-The Federal Election Commission is an Equal Opportunity Employer.
-If you believe that you have been discriminated against based on your age, disability, genetic information, pregnancy, race, color, religion, sex, national origin, marital status or political affiliation, you must contact an EEO Counselor within 45 calendar days of the alleged discriminatory action (or in the case of a personnel action, within 45 calendar days of the effective date of the action), before you can file a formal complaint of discrimination against the FEC.
+If you are an applicant, former employee or current employee of the FEC and believe that you have experienced discrimination based on one or more of the following: age (over 40), disability, equal pay/compensation, genetic information, national origin, pregnancy, race/color, religion, retaliation, sex or sexual harassment, you must contact an EEO Counselor within 45 calendar days of the alleged discriminatory action (or in the case of a personnel action, within 45 calendar days of the effective date of the action), before you can file a formal complaint against the FEC.

 Specifically, those who wish to file an employment discrimination complaint based on any of the prohibitive factors listed above must first contact an EEO Counselor to initiate counseling.
 Applicants, former employees or current employees of the FEC may obtain contact information for an FEC EEO Counselor via the agency’s intranet, posters on each floor, e-mail (email@example.com) or the EEO Office’s Confidential Inquiry Line (202-694-1229).